triton-inference-server/server/docs/walkthrough.md

     Concurrency: 1, throughput: 482.8 infer/sec, latency 12613 usec
     ```

     - This gives us a sanity test that we are able to successfully form input requests and receive output responses to communicate with the model backend via Triton APIs.
-If for some reason Perf Analyzer fails to send requests and it is not clear from the error how to proceed, then you may want to sanity check that your model `config.pbtxt` inputs/outputs match what the model expects, and that you can perform inference directly using your model's original framework.
+If Perf Analyzer fails to send requests and it is unclear from the error how to proceed, then you may want to sanity check that your model `config.pbtxt` inputs/outputs match what the model expects.
+If the config is correct, check that the model runs successfully using its original framework directly.
+If you don't have your own script or tool to do so, [Polygraphy](https://github.com/NVIDIA/TensorRT/tree/main/tools/Polygraphy) is a useful tool to run sample inferences on a model via various frameworks.
-    - The defintion of "performing well" is subject to change for each use case.
+    - The definition of "performing well" is subject to change for each use case.
 Some common metrics are throughput, latency, and GPU utilization.
 There are many variables that can be tweaked just within your Triton configuration (`config.pbtxt`) to obtain different results.
     - As your model, config, or use case evolves, [Perf Analyzer](https://github.com/triton-inference-server/server/blob/main/docs/perf_analyzer.md) is a great tool to quickly verify model functionality and performance.

 3. How can I improve my model performance?